Diarrhea in Dogs

 How to Treat Diarrhea in Dogs

-When it comes to treating diarrhea in dogs it's important that you don't give your dog any human medication without consulting your vet.
+When it comes to treating diarrhea in dogs you mustn't give your dog any human medication without consulting your vet.
 Many human medications are toxic to dogs and could cause further complications.

 If your pup has mild diarrhea with no other symptoms you may want to give your dog some time to recover by having them fast for 12-24 hours.